libgdx/libgdx.github.io/wiki/articles/updating-libgdx.md

 ```

 ## Additional Steps
 Since Gradle updates often introduce breaking changes, you might need to take additional steps to get your project running again after an update.
-Usually, we recommend just recreating your project structure with the setup tool and then copying over your dependencies and code.
-Alternatively, you can take a look at the changes we made to the setup tool's example project [here](https://github.com/libgdx/libgdx/commits/master/extensions/gdx-setup).
+Usually, we recommend just recreating your project structure with Gdx-Liftoff and then copying over your dependencies and code.